atrauzzi/prdc-2017-cool-typescript/readme.md

 Presented by [Alexander Trauzzi](http://twitter.com/Omega_)

-This presentation serves as a simple example of some more advanced TypeScript project structure concepts.
+This presentation serves as a simple example of some more advanced TypeScript project concepts.

 ### Technologies